mondaugen/856_for_zellersasn/doc/manual.md

 In R=B mode the length of your recording adjusts the tempo so that the notes of N1 are played with a delay equal to the length of your recording.
 This effectively creates a looping sensation.
-If the FBK light is on (see FADE/GAIN/FBK) then the gain of N2 and N3 is turned down so they do not play.
+If the FBK light is flashing (see FADE/GAIN/FBK) then the gain of N2 and N3 is turned down so they do not play.
 This is so you can record what the 856 is playing and have it play like a loop without the sampling of the other notes making it sound chaotic.
 As a